Menu

 </style>

-ssr Boolean=false
+ssr boolean=false

 Set whether this chart should be rendered server side.
 This is best used in conjunction with the ScaledSvg component or HTML components that are set to use percentage scales since you won't know the size of the container at render time.